AdS/BCFT and Island for curvature-squared gravity: Introduction

-In this paper, we investigate AdS/BCFT for higher derivative gravity \footnote{Previous works on this topic include new massive gravity in three dimensions \cite{Kwon:2012tp} and Gauss-Bonnet gravity in higher dimensions \cite{Najian:2014waa}.
-In this paper, we discuss AdS/BCFT for general curvature-squared gravity and gain new insights.}.
-See Fig.\ref{AdSBCFT} for the geometry of AdS/BCFT, where $M$ is a $d$-dimensional manifold where BCFT lives, $P=\partial M$ is the boundary of $M$, $Q$ is the $d$-dimensional end-of-the-world brane, and $N$ is $(d+1)$-dimensional AdS space in the bulk, which is bounded by $M$ and $Q$, i.e., $\partial N=M\cup Q$.
+The geometry of AdS/BCFT is shown in Fig.\ref{AdSBCFT} , where $M$ is a $d$-dimensional manifold where BCFT lives, $P=\partial M$ is the boundary of $M$, $Q$ is the $d$-dimensional end-of-the-world brane, and $N$ is $(d+1)$-dimensional AdS space in the bulk, which is bounded by $M$ and $Q$, i.e., $\partial N=M\cup Q$.
 The key problem of holographic BCFT is to determine the location of the end-of-the-world brane $Q$.
 To do so, we need a well-defined Gibbons-Hawking-York (GHY) boundary term and suitable boundary conditions.
 Unfortunately, the well-defined GHY boundary term is still lacking for general higher derivative gravity.
 There is a famous proposal of GHY-like boundary terms for higher derivative gravity \cite{Deruelle:2009zk}.
 However, this proposal does not agree with the boundary terms of Gauss-Bonnet gravity and Lovelock gravity \cite{Myers:1987yn}.
 Besides, as we will show in sect.3.1, this GHY-like boundary term together with Neumann boundary condition (NBC) make vanishing the extrinsic curvature on the brane generally

 It should be mentioned that the junction condition of general higher derivative gravity also leads to (\ref{Kij}) \cite{Reina:2015gxa,Berezin:2020mas,Chu:2021uec}.
 This is however too restrictive, which means that the brane $Q$ must be perpendicular to the AdS boundary $M$.
 As a result, the boundary entropy and the A-type boundary central charge, which characterize the boundary degrees of freedom, vanish for the dual BCFTs.